 Base: Bettmeralp, Canton Valais, Switzerland

 The Aletsch Glacier is by far the biggest in the Alps.
 Despite shrinking at a rate of about 50 m every year, it still measures an incredible 22 km, covering 80 square km.
 Its highest point is at 4,100 m above sea level dropping down to 1,600 m with a thickness of up to 900 m.
-This truly is a natural monster.
-You can hike the area, and even access the glacier on a number of easy-to-moderate day trips.
+This truly is a natural feat.
+You can hike the area, and even access the glacier on a number of easy-to-moderate day trips, which will provide you with a wonderful natural experience.
 The local tourist offices gave the area the name ‘Aletsch Arena’ which rather evokes notions of a football stadium than a natural wonder, but nonetheless, for some inspiration, you might want to look at their website: www.aletscharena.ch/en/activities/walking/.